Life span: Born: December 5, 1782, Kinderhook, New York.

 In 1842 Van Buren had traveled to Illinois and was introduced by a young man with political ambitions, Abraham Lincoln.
 Van Buren's hosts had enlisted Lincoln, who was known as a good teller of local tales, to entertain the former president.
 Years later, Van Buren said he recalled laughing at Lincoln's stories.

 Nickname: "The Little Magician," which referred both to his height and great political skills, was a common nickname for Van Buren.
-But he had a number of other nicknames, including "Matty Van" and "Ol' Kinderhook," which some say led to the work "okay" entering the English language.
+And he had a number of other nicknames, including "Matty Van" and "Ol' Kinderhook," which some say led to the work "okay" entering the English language.

 Unusual facts: Van Buren was the only American president who did not speak English as his first language.
 Growing up in a Dutch enclave in New York State, Van Buren's family spoke Dutch and Van Buren learned English as his second language when he was a child.